Calibrated Uncertainty for Trustworthy Clinical Gait Analysis Using Probabilistic Multiview Markerless Motion Capture: Introduction

 \subsection{Computer Vision and Differentiable Models}

 Recent advances in computer vision, paired with GPU-accelerated physics engines such as MuJoCo \cite{todorov_mujoco_2012} and musculoskeletal models optimized for MuJoCo like MyoSuite \cite{caggiano_myosuite_2022}, have substantially improved the accuracy and feasibility of estimating human motion directly from video \cite{cotton_differentiable_2024}.
-These differentiable pipelines perform 3D pose estimation from calibrated multiview geometries by directly optimizing poses end-to-end to minimize reprojection error.
-These approaches outperform traditional multistage pose estimation pipelines that rely on sequential 2D detection, triangulation, smoothing, and the inverse kinematics from these virtual keypoint trajectories\cite{cotton_differentiable_2024,unger_2024_differentiable}.
+Differentiable pipelines involve the joint optimization of a differentiable biomechanical model using an implicit function that maps from time to the joint angle trajectory.
+The poses are then optimized end-to-end to minimize reprojection error between the predicted marker locations and the detected keypoints.
+These approaches outperform traditional multistage pose estimation pipelines that rely on sequential 2D detection, triangulation, smoothing, and the inverse kinematics from these virtual keypoint trajectories \cite{cotton_optimizing_2023, cotton_improved_2023, cotton_differentiable_2024,unger_2024_differentiable}.

+End-to-end differentiable MMMC leverages two complementary structural constraints.
+First, geometric redundancy across cameras provides a principled mechanism to down-weight inconsistent keypoints.
+Second, biomechanical priors—such as fixed segment lengths, joint coupling, and anatomically feasible ranges of motion—restrict the solution space to physically plausible motions.
+Recent work has demonstrated that such models can achieve high accuracy for clinical tasks \cite{unger_2024_differentiable, cotton_differentiable_2024}.

+However, despite their strong overall performance, previous MMMC systems can also sometimes produce outliers or noisy results, such as in instances where the number of views are reduced due to suboptimal camera geometry, occlusions or space constraints such as in a hallway.
+This can lead to 3D systematic bias due to miscalibration or issues in the triangulation of the keypoints respectively.
+The quality and anatomical accuracy of the detected keypoints is critical for the downstream kinematic analysis, but their fidelity is often limited by the use of sparser keypoint datasets, different marker conventions and anatomical landmarks between Human Pose Estimation algorithms and mis-association of the keypoints in instances where a patient may be assisted by a therapist.